bsdahl/csm20final/README.md

 FlightManager.h is the main data class.
 It is responsible for holding AVL trees of PassengerData objects and FlightData objects.
 AVL trees were chosen as the primary data container for ease of sorting and searching based on key values.
 It's constructor reads the input files and fills the trees.
 The constructor also calculates the distances between airports and calculates the seatmaps for each flight and the waitlist.
-FlightManager.h also provides traversal functions to the AirlineInterface.h class for the private data members.
+FlightManager.h also provides traversal functions to the AirlineInterface.h class for the private data members. addPassenger() adds a passenger to passengerList and the seating vector on their corresponding flight. addFlight() adds a flight to flightList and calls calculateMileage using the flight as the parameter. removePassenger() removes a passenger from all lists and their flight's corresponding seating vector. calculateMileage() calculates the mileage of a flight using the flightMap graph. populateMap() sets the vertices and edge length of flightMap.

 <table>
 	<tr>